-What Does it Take to Be a Forest Fire Fighting and Prevention Supervisor?
+What is a Forest Fire Fighting and Prevention Supervisor?

-A Day in the Life of a Forest Fire Fighting & Prevention Supervisor
+Daily Life Of a Forest Fire Fighting & Prevention Supervisor

 - Schedule employee work assignments and set work priorities.

 - Observe fires or crews from air to determine firefighting force requirements or to note changing conditions that will affect firefighting efforts.